Master's Scholarship (current students) terms and conditions

 4.1 Successful applicants will achieve a first class or upper second class honours degree, with priority given to those obtaining a first, subject to demand for the scheme.
 Applicants must also meet specific course entry criteria where these apply.

-4.2 The household income is assessed using Student Finance England (SFE) criteria for 2019/20.
+4.2 The household income is assessed using Student Finance England (SFE) criteria for students who graduated in 2020.
+For students graduating in 2021 we will use the 2020/21 household income SFE criteria.
 Any applicants without an SLC income assessment will be included in the ‘Over £42,620 or not assessed by SFE’ category.

 5. Application process